 To help you make a wise decision for your career, here are a few tips for accepting a job offer:

 Study the Job Description

 Your final offer letter mentions your job description and position offered.
 Carefully go through all the points mentioned such as job responsibilities, key tasks, the position offered, etc. that can help you in evaluating an offer.
 Ask yourself these questions:

 - Will you feel challenged enough and enjoy your daily responsibilities?

-- Will the responsibilities be aligned to your experience?
-And will the new job require you to make any lifestyle changes like travelling, longer commuting, rigid working hours that might affect your quality of life?
+- Will the responsibilities be aligned with your experience?
+And will the new job require you to make any lifestyle changes like traveling, longer commuting, rigid working hours that might affect your quality of life?

 If the answer to most of these questions is no, accepting the offer might not be in your best interest.
 While some factors can be ignored, basic problems with the job itself are a definite deal-breaker!

 One of the biggest blunders that candidates often make is not researching enough about their prospective employers.
 Researching means digging around for as much information as you can about the company, the culture, success stories, products, services, etc. The more you study about the ins and outs of the company, the better the situation you will find yourself in at the time of taking the final decision.